hpccsystems-solutions-lab/tlh-opinionated-terraform-azurerm-hpcc/README.md

 ## Requirements

-Since this module utilizes the [terraform-azurerm-aks](https://github.com/LexisNexis-RBA/terraform-azurerm-aks) module, be sure to consult its requirements [
+1. Since this module utilizes the [terraform-azurerm-aks](https://github.com/LexisNexis-RBA/terraform-azurerm-aks) module, be sure to consult its requirements [
 [documentation](https://github.com/LexisNexis-RBA/terraform-azurerm-aks/docs).

     In particular, carefully review networking and DNS requirements.

+2. This module supports the Jfrog setup to deliver the hpcc systems images.
+    *   You need to request Viewer access to required project in [Jfrog](https://useast.jfrog.lexisnexisrisk.com/)
 ---

 ## Usage